The apps you need to watch movies and TV on your phone

 Digital stores and other options

-Google Play Movies & TV (Android, iOS): Google's digital movie and TV show store is very well stocked.
+Google’s digital movie and TV show store is well-stocked.
 As you’d expect from Google, you can watch your stuff from pretty much any device—a web browser, iPhones, Android devices, smart TVs, and so on.
-Anything you purchase and watch will actually stream to your phone, Netflix-style, though you do have the option to cache downloads in advance if you’re going to be without Wi-Fi.
-The mobile apps themselves are simple and streamlined, but have everything you need.
+Anything you purchase and watch will stream to your phone, Netflix-style, though you do have the option to cache downloads in advance if you’re going to be without WiFi.
+You can also watch on other mobile apps, including Google TV, and the YouTube app.
+The interface of Google Play Movies & TV is simple and streamlined, but have everything you need.